sciZer0/7/v/README.md

 <br><br><br>

-First of all, this is just my opinion on a subject.
+First of all, some of what is said here isn't a fact so far and is just my opinion on the subject.
 The great fact, if wanted, is here:<br>
 https://github.com/sciZer0/7/tree/main/a